apiarian/go-ipgs/docs/architecture.md

 The `parent` link is omitted for the first commit.

-The `[commit-signature]` is the ASCII-armored signature using the player's private key of the following string: `[commit-timestamp]|[commit-type-name]|[committer-public-key-hash]|[commit-data-hash]|[parent-commit-hash]`.
+*TODO: update this part with some sort of sensible signature process* The `[commit-signature]` is the ASCII-armored signature using the player's private key of the following string: `[commit-timestamp]|[commit-type-name]|[committer-public-key-hash]|[commit-data-hash]|[parent-commit-hash]`.
 The `[parent-commit-hash]` is replaced with the string `none` for the first commit.
 This signature can be created using the `echo [string-to-sign] | gpg --armor --output [tmp-file] --detach-sig -` commands.

 The `[commit-type-name]` may be one of the following: